sseanik/Career-Fairs-Connect/README.md

 #### 34. Click question to confirm answer has appeared.

 #### Above is simply a happy path showing off the main features.
-Additional features include the dark mode button.
+Additional features include the dark mode feature.
 Our features are also fully scalable to enable numerous profiles, career fairs, stalls etc.